 Compaction of the material in the pavement is best carried out immediately so that final trimming can be achieved.
-The slower setting binders allow more flexibility with compaction times.
-In colder climates, a "cool" soil may slow the setting of a cementitious binder and this should be taken into consideration in the design stage.

 Selecting the right compaction equipment is typically carried out by the stabilisation contractor and for further details refer to reference 5.